Skip to content

 → Agent response

-→ Outbound connector or tool call posts reply back to Slack/GitHub/etc.
+→ Outbound integration or tool call posts reply back to Slack/GitHub/etc.

-→ Resolves enabled tool connectors from template/agent config
+→ Resolves enabled tool integrations from template/agent config

 → Connects to MCP server over HTTP streaming or SSE